 Once you get into the field, you’ll be employed as a salesperson or sales associate working in affiliation with a large or small brokerage.
 With experience and additional education becoming a real estate Broker is a next step you can persue.
 Brokers can own their own businesses and employ other salespeople.

 In residential real estate, helping people buy and sell homes is one of the most important and basic services a real estate agent performs.
 The real estate agent's expertise facilitates the transaction, saving clients time and money and avoiding problems.
 On the other side of the coin, commercial real estate specializes in income-producing properties, such as apartment and office buildings, retail stores and warehouses, shopping centers and industrial parks.
 To understand and explain why these properties are good investments, commercial salespeople need to be aware of growth possibilities in the area, current income tax regulations and purchasing arrangements that give the buyer the greatest possible return on investment.

 Entry into the real estate profession takes preparation.
 As with other professions, provincial licensing is required.
 Licensing requirements vary across Canada, but all provinces and territories require prospective REALTORS® and Brokers to pass a written exam.
 The first step towards obtaining your real estate agent's licence in Newfoundland and Labrador is to registration and complete the provincial pre-licence course.
 See more information on the pre-licence course here.

 Mandatory Continuing Education

-To maintain your license in Newfoundland and Labrador, you must complete several approved mandatory education courses.
+To maintain your memberhip in NLAR, you must complete several approved mandatory education courses.
 The NLAR Board of Directors approves the courses and a complete list is available here.